 Sole traders and partners in partnerships

-Employment and Support Allowance (ESA) for self-employed business owners
+Employment and Support Allowance (ESA)

-Employment and Support Allowance (ESA) is a weekly benefit payment that’s designed to help you make ends meet until you’re fit enough to return to work if you’re unwell or if you have an illness or disability that restricts the hours you can work.
+Employment and Support Allowance (ESA) is a fortnightly benefit payment that’s designed to help you make ends meet until you’re fit enough to return to work if you’re unwell or if you have an illness or disability that restricts the hours you can work.
 You can claim for ESA if you meet all of the following criteria:

 - You are under the state pension age.